Linerly/LinerlyBot-Discord/README.md

 - The `quote` command will fail when using it as a slash command, it has to get the quotes somewhere on the internet, and then sending it back to you which causes delay.

 ---
+# Extra notes
+- Now LinerlyBot is hosted on Replit.
+- LinerlyBot now uses the Replit Database as well.

+---

 # Additional Python libraries used for LinerlyBot